m039/Void/Readme.md

     # 2. Build Cinder.
     cd Void/third-party/Cinder/ && mkdir -p build && cd build && cmake .. && make -j 8

-Open `CMakeLists.txt` in CLion (or your preferred tool) and do the rest.
+Open root `CMakeLists.txt` in CLion (or your preferred tool) and do the rest.